Temporary Nurse Aide

 Complete a minimum of 80 hours of temporary nurse aide or supervised practical nurse aide training, on-the-job training or regular in-service nurse aide education during the declared COVID-19 emergency under the supervision of a licensed or registered nurse, in all areas of required nurse aide training as provided for in 42 CFR 483.152(a)(1-4) (relating to general requirements of a nurse aide training program), 42 CFR 483.152(a)(5) (relating to requirements for instructors who train nurse aides), and 42 CFR 483.152(b) (relating to requirements for the curriculum of a nurse aide training program); and

 TNAs meeting the eligibility requirements are encouraged to submit the attestation form as soon as possible to begin this process.
-TNAs meeting the eligibility requirements and the hiring entity must jointly submit this attestation form within four months of the expiration date of the COVID-19 federal public health emergency declaration to demonstrate the individual's eligibility to sit for the state nurse aide examination.
+TNAs meeting the eligibility requirements and the hiring entity must jointly submit this attestation form within four months of the expiration date of the COVID-19 federal public health emergency declaration for PDE review for eligibility to sit for the state nurse aide examination.

 The attestation form with instructions and a list of frequently asked questions (FAQs) are available in the additional information column to the right.